MinglangYin/minglangyin.github.io/_pages/talks.md

 # Conference Talks
 ======
+* 2023 USNCCM17 (Albuquerque, NM), A Neural Operator for Parametric Geometries
+* 2023 PASC Conference (Online), A Novel Deep Learning Model for Patient-Specific Computational Modeling of Cardiac Electrophysiology
+* 2023 Heart Rhythm 2023 (New Orleans, LA), A Novel Deep Learning Model for Patient-Specific Computational Modeling of Cardiac Electrophysiology
 * 2022 USNCTAM (Austin, TX), Multiscale Modeling with Operator-Learning Neural Networks
 * 2022 USNCTAM (Austin, TX), Imaging-Driven Modeling of Dissection Progression in the Aorta
 * 2021 IMECE (Online) Predicting Injection-caused Delamination in Aortic Walls using DeepONet